The Co-operative Group: Country boycotts

-Co-op members voted on a consultative motion to remove Israeli goods from store shelves during the organization's annual general meeting in London on 19 May 2025.
-In this meeting, 73 percent of members overwhelmingly supported the motion, citing the ongoing genocide in Gaza.
-If implemented, this decision would make the Co-op the first British supermarket chain to boycott Israeli goods.
+In 2025, the board decided to stop purchasing produce from 17 countries where human rights or international laws were being violated, including Iran, Somalia and Afghanistan.
+Weeks prior to this, members had agreed to remove Israeli goods entirely from stores, during their annual general meeting in London on 19 May 2025.
+73 percent of members supported the motion.

 Pesticides and toxic chemicals

 In 2000, the Group introduced a pesticide policy which banned, restricted and monitored pesticide use at farms which supply its own brand products.
 The policy aims to minimise the use of chemicals, and the residues which remain on crops, whilst providing safe food but without notably increasing the cost of products, a move which was endorsed by consumer and environmental groups.
 This move resulted from research that the business, then the CWS, conducted which demonstrated that two-thirds of those asked were either concerned or very concerned about the health and environmental effects of pesticides and their residues on foods.
 The Co-op was the first supermarket to publicise all monitoring pesticide results on the business's website so that members could access the data.
 The Co-op publish the results of their monthly pesticide monitoring on their website and this indicates that between 2009 and 2015 on average approximately 40% of tested foods had no traces of any of the 449 monitored pesticides and that since 2012 none of the banned pesticides have been observed.
 After recognising the potential for bioaccumulation of the toxic chemicals used in manufacturing and agriculture, the group joined with the WWF-UK on a campaign called DETOX which called for research into new safer chemicals which do no bioaccumulate.

 The Co-operative became the first UK supermarket to ban the use of neonicotinoid pesticides in any of their own brand products or on their farms in 2009, after Germany, Italy and Slovenia banned the chemicals in 2008 in response to a sharp decline in their country's bee population.
 The business invested over £300,000 in funding peer-reviewed research on the impact of neonicotinoids on bee populations, campaigned for a ban of neonicotinoids and called on the UK government to support the proposed EU ban in 2013.
 They suggested that if they, then the UK's largest farmer, had banned neonicotinoids in their products and on their farms four years earlier, then it would be possible for the ban to be successfully implemented without significant impact on European farming.
 As a part of their 'Plan Bee' policy they also funded the UK release of the documentary film Vanishing of the Bees to raise awareness of the issue, gave away 300,000 packets of wildflower seeds to members, offered discounted bee boxes for sale to members and under-used urban areas into colourful community meadows.